 An Epidural Injection (ESI) is the delivery of powerful anti-inflammatory medicine directly into the epidural space, which is the area outside of the sac of fluid around your spinal cord.
+Florida residential cleaning is done properly if done by highly skilled cleaners.
 A mixture of steroid and numbing medicine is injected into the area.
 This medicine decreases swelling and pressure on the larger nerves around your spine and helps relieve pain.

 A facet block is a procedure to reduce inflammation and block pain.
 A small needle is inserted into a facet joint that is believed to be damaged or inflamed.
 The physician then injects a mixture of a local anesthetic and time-release steroid medication to numb the joint, reduce inflammation and block pain.

 Radio Frequency Ablation RFA

 Radio frequency ablation (or RFA) is a procedure intended to reduce pain.
 A radio wave produces an electrical current to heat up a small area of nerve tissue to decrease pain signals from that specific area.

 Sacroiliac (SI) joint injections can reduce painful inflammation in the SI joints, which are located at the base of the spine.
 While these two small joints don’t move much, they are responsible for absorbing the forces generated by the upper body and transferring the balance and weight to the legs.

 Sacroiliac Joint Block Injections